What is GHS?

 This free solution is particularly suitable for smaller suppliers or laboratories that require the use of secondary containers such as bottles, flasks, cans or beakers, which is often the case at hospitals, universities and in many other businesses.

 Enterprise GHS compliance for global deployments

-Over the past 20+ years NiceLabel has helped many large global enterprises in all industries, including chemical, reduce the complexity of labeling.
+Over the past 20+years, NiceLabel has helped many large global enterprises in all industries, including chemical, reduce the complexity of labelling.